 6) Asking your company’s CEO to write your LOR

 Unless you work very closely with your company’s CEO, they are not a good choice to write you a letter of recommendation.
 Instead, consider who knows you well and will be able to compare you to your peers.
+Watch this quick tips video to learn more about letters of recommendation:

 7) Lack of consistency across the application